-Written by Ladye Anne Wofford, Chief Mission Officer at Austin Parks Foundation
+Written by Ladye Anne Wofford, former Chief Mission Officer at Austin Parks Foundation

 With so many of us spending more time at home, this is a great opportunity to get your very own garden started!
 If you’re a new gardener, you’re in luck!
 Austin has ample resources to get you started off on the right foot.

 Fall in Central Texas is planting season for wildflowers, perennials, trees, shrubs and more!
 Here are a few tips to help you set the foundation for a successful garden:

 1. Choose a Location

 The very first step is to find the best location for your garden.
 Look on the south side of your home for a sunny spot with level ground and, ideally, close to a water source.
 Be open-minded… a front yard garden can be beautiful and may yield the best results!